Angelitomuerte/pydanticai-ollama-chatbot/README.md

 ```bash
 docker run --rm -it --gpus all -p 7860:7860 angelmuerte/pydanticai-chatbot:latest
 ```
 🔹 Note: If you are not using a GPU, omit --gpus all.
+If you want to mount a local project directory, add that directory in the run command as per Docker mount instructions.

 🔧 Build & Run Locally (Alternative)
 If you prefer building the image manually, follow these steps: